JetBrains/compose-multiplatform/experimental/examples/falling-balls-mpp/README.md

 Certificates will remain in login.keychain

 ## Run on iOS device
-set teamId in local.properties
+ - set teamId in local.properties
+ - In build.gradle.kts
+add block `connectedDevice("Device") {  }` to compose.experimental.uikit.application.deployConfigurations
-`./gradlew iosDeployDeviceRelease`
+ - `./gradlew iosDeployDeviceRelease`
-During the build, you will be prompted to access login.keychain
+ - During the build, you will be prompted to access login.keychain